Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/organizations/organization.md

 in the context of government identity programs we see it as useful to compare them on the following parameters – background, credential data model & trust anchor and transmission protocols.

-* [Hyperledger completes development of DID:Indy Method and advances toward a network of networks](https://www.hyperledger.org/blog/2022/05/02/hyperledger-identity-community-completes-development-of-didindy-method-and-advances-toward-a-network-of-networks) Howland & Bluhm - Linux Foundation

-With the groundwork complete, networks and agent frameworks now need to incorporate the Indy:DID Method.
-This community adoption will increase the viability of the Indy and Aries project stack and position it to be the globally dominant way to issue and share verifiable credentials in a multi-ledger world.

 * [MyData Global adopts an updated logo and visual identity](https://www.mydata.org/2022/05/17/new-logo/)

 * [Aotearoa’s digital identity journey that leaves no-one behind](https://digitalidentity.nz/2022/05/18/aotearoas-digital-identity-journey-that-leaves-no-one-behind/) DigitalID NZ